krystyna26/Traveller/README.md

 run: `npm run start` and go to localhost:1234 or any shown in terminal

 ---------
-How to communicate with graphql from browser?
+### How to communicate with graphql from browser?
 Lesson 99

+from apollo-client run: `npm run start` AND from prism-traveller:  `npm run dev`

 1. define an operation in JS
 2. send that off to the server to fetch a response
 3. access that response